WKaiZ/textbook/bayes-nets/index.md

 Edited by: Regina Wang, Pranav Muralikrishnan, and Wesley Zheng

-Credit: Some sections adapted from the textbook *Artificial Intelligence: A Modern Approach*.
+Credit: Some sections adapted from the textbook _Artificial Intelligence: A Modern Approach_.

-Last updated: September 2024
+Last updated: November 2024